gouthams22/SmartAttendance/README.md

 # Smart Attendance
-Smart attendence for schools and colleges
+Smart attendance for schools and colleges